Date of Award:

 Each of the following four variables proved to have a positive, significant association with the personal adjustment attitudinal score--chronological age, marital status, the individual's definition of present health and degree of social involvement.
 The two remaining variables are sex and length of time in current housing.
 Neither of these latter two was found to be significantly associated with the personal adjustment score

 Munk, Antoine R., "A Study of Attitudes of L.D.S.
-Senior Citizens of Logan, Utah Regarding Personal Adjustements" (1971).
+Senior Citizens of Logan, Utah Regarding Personal Adjustments" (1971).
 All Graduate Theses and Dissertations.
-Paper 3018.
+3018.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .